Peer Support Helpline

 Open Hours: Friday through Monday, 1–7pm CT

-If you are in a crisis while SQSH’s Warmline is offline, please consider calling one of these hotlines.
+If you are in a crisis while SQSH’s Helpline is offline, please consider calling one of these hotlines.

-Want an empathetic, non-judgmental listening ear?
-SQSH’s Peer Support Line offers free, confidential, and identity-affirming emotional support and resource referrals, by and for the St. Louis queer/LGBTQIA+ community.
+Looking for a caring, non-judgmental listening ear?
+SQSH’s Peer Support Helpline offers free, confidential, and identity-affirming emotional support and resource referrals, by and for the St. Louis queer/LGBTQIA+ community.

 Call anytime during our open hours (we’re open on the weekend)!
 Our Peer Counselors would love to chat with you.

-Although we are a St. Louis-specific group, we welcome calls from anywhere in the world!
-If you call from outside of St. Louis, our Peer Counselors are still able to provide peer counseling and emotional support, but may work collaboratively with you to search for suitable resources in your area.
+Although we are a St. Louis-specific group, we welcome calls from anywhere in the U.S.!
+If you call from outside of St. Louis, our Peer Counselors are still able to provide peer counseling and emotional support, but will have to work collaboratively with you to find suitable resources in your area.

 Schedule a Peer Support Call with SQSH

-Have you ever thought about calling SQSH’s Peer Support Line, but hesitated because it’s hard to pick up the phone?
+Do you hesitate to make calls because it’s hard to pick up the phone?

 We still take all incoming calls, so if you wish to speak with a SQSH Peer Counselor right away, call us local at 314-380-7774 or toll-free at 844-785-7774 between Friday-Monday, 1.00 PM to 7.00 PM CT.